odoo/odoo/doc/howtos/rdtraining/setup.rst

 Useful git commands
 -------------------

-These are useful git commands for your every working day.
+These are useful git commands for your day-to-day work.

-* Change branch
+* Change branch:
-  When you change branch, both repositories (odoo and enterprise) must be synchronized, i.e., both need to be in the same branch.
+  When you change branches, both repositories (odoo and enterprise) must be synchronized, i.e. both need to be in the same branch.

   .. code-block:: console